In our practice, we talk to women every single day who deal with pain with intercourse.

 Emotionally, she was.
 Physically, there was a much different road ahead than she had planned.
 That first time was excruciating.
 Words like “ripping” and “tearing” and “WTF” filled her mind as she tried simply to get to the other side of this first time where friends promised it would be better.

 But it wasn’t.
 The second and third times were equally painful, and then Molli called her midwives for help.
 Being up-to-date, evidence-based practitioners, they told her it would absolutely be okay, but that she needed to see a Pelvic Health Physical Therapist, and they texted her a link to this very website and to Dr. Kelly.

-A year later, Dr. Kelly and Molli have created their Pain-Free Intercourse Guide, so that women who are unable to come see the OrthoPelvic docs at the clinic, can still get treatment and healing and regain a sense of freedom in their own bodies.
+A year later, OrthoPelvic PT docs are seeing women (and men) who deal with pain with intercourse all over the world through telehealth visits, so those who are unable to come see the us at the clinic, can still get treatment and healing and regain a sense of freedom in their own bodies.

 There is a lot of shame around pelvic health and many areas of women’s health, in general, and why?
 It is not our fault that we experience pain with intercourse and leakage and endometriosis and ab separation and WOMANHOOD.
 This is life, and life happens.